rosenkolev1/GymHub-SoftUni-CSharp-WebProject/README.md

 - Visual Studio Enterprise
 - .NET 5.0
 - ASP.NET CORE 5.0
+- EF Core 5.0
 - ASP.NET CORE views and partial views and sections and view components
 - ASP.NET CORE areas
 - ASP.NET CORE MVC and Razor Pages
-- SQL Server and Microsoft SQL Server
+- SQL Server and Microsoft SQL Server Management Studio
 - Custom database seeder
 - Bootstrap 3.0/4.0 depending on the page
-- Automapper
-- SendGrid
 - Javascript
 - AJAX real-time Requests
 - JQuery and any kind of jQuery plugins such as DataTables and jquery animations